-- 7.2.
+7.2.
 Any development proposal must involve a comprehensive scheme for the whole of the site in order to make the most effective and efficient use of the land.
 The density and form of development shall be designed to integrate well with the overall character of the surroundings.
-New dwellings will be expected to respect the form, bulk and massing in the vicinity and be multi-storey in form. - 7.3.
+New dwellings will be expected to respect the form, bulk and massing in the vicinity and be multi- storey in form.

+7.3.
 Given that this site is large enough to accommodate a number of dwellings, the mix and type provided should be reflective of the demographic profile of households requiring housing based on the most up to date evidence available.
-The exact mix of sizes will be determined at the point of any planning application on the site, informed by the most up to date information such as Housing Needs Studies and other relevant information held by the States of Guernsey. - 7.4.
+The exact mix of sizes will be determined at the point of any planning application on the site, informed by the most up to date information such as Housing Needs Studies and other relevant information held by the States of Guernsey.

+7.4.
 In terms of density and housing numbers, the exact number of units on site will depend on the detailed design response to the specifics of this site.
-Developments are expected to make the most efficient and effective use of land.
-This is to ensure that the design has been considered and presents the best possible solution and includes an appropriate provision of private and communal amenity space. - 7.5.
+Developments are expected to make the most efficient and effective use of land, however this does not mean that the entire developable area should be built upon.
+It is expected that proposals for development shall include the provision of private and communal amenity space to ensure that the proposal represents the best possible solution for the site in its context and achieves a high quality of design.

+7.5.
 The density, form and layout of development shall be designed to integrate well with the overall character of the surroundings.
-New development will be expected to respect the form, bulk and massing in the vicinity and should therefore usually be 2-3 storeys in height depending on the suitable design and location of any higher element on the site. - 7.6.
-For the site in question, it is anticipated the site would be able to accommodate a density range of 30-55 dwellings per hectare, which is approximately 21-38 dwellings on this site. - 7.7.
-There should not be a single uniform density across the site. - 7.8.
-As the site is within a single ownership and given its limited size, it will be developed as a whole and not as phased development.
+New development will be expected to respect the form, bulk and massing in the vicinity and should therefore usually be 2-3 storeys in height depending on the suitable design and location of any higher element on the site.

+7.6.
+For the site in question, it is anticipated the site would be able to accommodate a density range of 30-55 dwellings per hectare, which is approximately 21-38 dwellings on this site.
+However, it is important to note that this density and yield are indicative.
+The site may be able to yield more, or less dwellings, subject to meeting all the development and design guidelines set out in this framework.

+7.7.
+There should not be a single uniform density across the site.

+As the site is within a single ownership and given its limited size, it will be developed as a whole 7.8. and not as phased development.